bbrist/laravel-modules/README.md

 ## Using Module Commands

-To make use of the `module:` commands provided by this package, you'll need to add the `Async\Modules\ModulesServiceProvider` to the list of Service Providers in `config/app.php`.
+To make use of the `module:` commands provided by this package, you'll need to add the `Asoft\Modules\ModulesServiceProvider` to the list of Service Providers in `config/app.php`.

 ### Creating Modules